Case Study: Secure data migration and decommissioning legacy systems in banks

 Data migration is conducted in structured phases to prevent data loss.
 Only once all products and data have been successfully migrated should the old legacy systems be closed.
 This is the only way to handle all unforeseen migration challenges successfully.

-Agility and keeping an open mind
+Secure data migration - agility and keeping an open mind

 The migration process rarely goes without a hitch.
 As every bank and FI uses different tools and stores data in different formats until the project begins, it is impossible to predict exactly what might come up.
 Understanding that each migration project has its challenges is essential.
 There are always solutions, but keeping an open mind and taking an agile approach means smoother resolution.